 This program can help prepare students for postsecondary teaching or research careers.
 Students must apply to one of the PhD programs that support the film studies field, such as art history, English or comparative literature.
 In addition to certificate coursework, students complete the requirements associated with the PhD degree program they've chosen.
 The graduate studies director determines coursework, and other parts of the program's requirements are tailored to accommodate the film studies focus.
 For example, a film studies advisor serves on the exam committee to test students' film studies knowledge.
 Additionally, students choose a topic related to film studies for their dissertations.

-Georgia Perimeter College is accredited by the Southern Association of Colleges and Schools Commission on Colleges and is part of the University System of Georgia.
-Georgia Perimeter College has four Atlanta-area campuses and one center.
+Perimeter College is accredited by the Southern Association of Colleges and Schools Commission on Colleges and is part of the University System of Georgia.
+The college has four Atlanta-area campuses and one center.

-This program requires a total of 42-44 credits to complete.
-All students in this program complete a set of required general education classes, which include two introductory courses in film and film history.
-Students also choose four film-related electives; options may include acting, film genres, creative writing and theatre.
+The core curriculum of this program requires a total of 42 hours and includes two introductory courses in film analysis and film history.
+Students also choose 18 hours of film-related electives; options may include theatre, film genres, set production and a Georgia Film Academy internship.

 A few other schools in and around Atlanta offer educational options for students wanting to study film.
 In Decatur, GA, which is about six miles outside of Atlanta, Agnes Scott College offers a minor in film and media studies.
 A minor in film studies is also offered at Kennesaw State University, which is located about 22 miles from Atlanta in Kennesaw, GA.
-About 42 miles from Atlanta in Waleska, GA, students can major in digital film and video at Reinhardt University.
+About 42 miles from Atlanta in Waleska, GA, students can major in communication and media studies with a concentration in digital storytelling at Reinhardt University.